-Based on the current meta-analytic review, CAMs, consisting of on average 2.7 sessions (range from one to four sessions), exert significant positive distal effects on treatment process, patient symptoms, and personal growth compared to a control condition.
+In summary, based on the current meta-analytic review, CAMs, consisting of on average 2.7 sessions (range from 1 to 4 sessions), exert significant positive distal effects on treatment process, patient symptoms, and personal growth compared to a control condition.
 Method type moderated the distal effects on treatment process outcomes, with smaller effects for Therapeutic Assessment than for Collaborative Assessment.
-Of note, only
+Of note, only two studies examined Collaborative Assessment, whereas eight studies evaluated Therapeutic Assessment, suggesting that the effect size estimate for Collaborative Assessment may lack precision.
+In addition, it is possible that the different effect sizes of these methods are better explained by differences between the study populations or other study characteristics than by differences between the methods.